 Each Year group has at least one Teaching Assistant throughout the mornings to support children with additional needs during core subjects.
 The class teachers are responsible for ensuring that their TAs are deployed effectively.
+Read Write Inc has been introduced in assessed groups to give children the best possible start for their phonics and reading learning.
 The SENCO and additional Teaching Assistants work to target further support for those children with more complex and higher levels of need.
 During the afternoons, Teaching Assistants work within a specific area to deliver intervention across certain Key Stages or the whole school.
 This enables them to develop an area of expertise (e.g. Phonics or Maths), utilise resources and maintain effective links with outside agencies who support different areas.
 Interventions will take place within the shared areas around school enabling a group of children from different classes to access a group together.
 The Pastoral Support Worker who is also the Emotional Literacy Support Assistant (ELSA) work throughout the school day to support children with a variety of needs both in groups and individually.
 Work with children with social, emotional and mental health needs will be planned, often using role play, art and other activities as a vehicle for intervention.
+Recommendations from professionals such as Educational Psychologists, Speech and Language and outreach support are used by teachers and teaching assistants to meet the needs of children with SEND.